-Eunice’s Rating: Not as bad as actually being eaten by a shark.
+Eunice’s rating: Not as bad as actually being eaten by a shark.

-Eunice’s Review: I’ve never understood the absolute hatred some people have for this movie.
-It’s not the worst second outing of a franchise, and is the best of the Jaws‘ sequels (title for worst goes to The Revenge, best description I’ve heard for that one is “Michael Caine takes a payed vacation in the Bahamas”).
+Eunice’s review: I’ve never understood the absolute hatred some people have for this movie.
+It’s not the worst second outing of a franchise, and is the best of the Jaws‘ sequels (title for worst goes to The Revenge, best description I’ve heard for that one is “Michael Caine takes a paid vacation in the Bahamas”).
 If nothing else it has the most memorable tagline out of the four.

 We find ourselves back at Amity Island.
 When another shark starts making with chomping action Sheriff Brody is the only one who has the thought, “Gee, maybe it’s a shark making these huge bite marks?”
 Apparently everyone else suffers from amnesia, and our sheriff garnered absolutely no increase in respect or trust from the islanders after the events of the first movie.
 Why?
 The script demands it!
 That’s why!
 He doesn’t help his case of not looking paranoid and crazy when, in one of my favorite scenes of the movie, he COMPLETELY LOSES HIS MIND running around screaming, waving and firing a gun on a crowded beach trying get people out of the water.
 Which kinda gets him fired.